MirageNet/Mirage/doc/docs/guides/mirror-migration.md

 | `NetworkTime.time`                    | [NetworkTime.Time](/docs/reference/Mirage/NetworkTime#time)                            |

 ## Object Management
-Registered spawnable prefabs were moved from `NetworkManager` to [ClientObjectManager](/docs/reference/Mirage/ClientObjectManager) component.
-You can use the Inspector to register all NetworkIdentities via single click.
+Registered spawnable prefabs were moved from `NetworkManager` to the [ClientObjectManager](/docs/reference/Mirage/ClientObjectManager) component.
+You can use the Inspector to register all NetworkIdentities via a single click.

 ### Spawning and destroying
 Table below shows how to spawn objects in Mirage from `NetworkBehaviour`: